babyboomer53/Lesson-7/README.md

 What's really pathetic is that I had extra time to work on this project (two weeks instead of one) and I didn't take advantage of it.
 During that time, I *did* move from one city to another, and started a new job, but that was only part of the problem.
 Simply put, I procrastinated.
 This could have been a real disaster.
-However, after watching the lecture twice and doing some supplemental research, I felt I had a good grasp of the concepts that were presented.
+However, after watching the lecture twice and doing some supplemental research, I was well prepared for the task at hand.